- The project report is to be contained a

 -

-Raw data: Is to be listed in tables which indicate the units used.
+testing or for proof of concept experiment.
+It is to be listed in tables which indicate the units used.

 Multiple data points must be collected with replication of at least some